Capstone-Projects-2025-Fall/project-002-highlighting/documentation/docs/requirements/features-and-requirements.md

 ### AAC Board Coherence
-* Word tiles must stay in the same place as to not interfere with the users muscle memory
+* Picture symbols must stay in the same place as to not interfere with the users muscle memory
-* Word tiles can be grouped by topic so that specific words can be easily found.
+* Picture symbols can be grouped by topic so that specific words can be easily found.
     - These topics or groups should be included in the attention drawing feature.